 Looking ahead, the same pattern is forecast.
-Projected emissions from now to 2032 show modest but continued GHG growthfrom a business as usual (BAU) scenario.
+Projected emissions from now to 2030 show modest but continued GHG growth from a business-as-usual (BAU) scenario as shown in the figure below and Appendix VI.
 Without specific emissions reduction action, Manitoba's emissions will continue to rise.

-Manitoba GHG Forecast
+Manitoba GHG Emissions Forecast